Middle East flight updates: International airlines extend suspensions | The National

 Most Oman Air flights continue to operate as normal, although some routes have been affected by regional airspace closures.

-The airline said flights to and from Amman, Dubai, Bahrain, Doha, Dammam, Kuwait, Copenhagen, Baghdad and Khasab are cancelled until March 31.
+Services to Amman and Dammam are scheduled to resume from April 1.
+However, the airline said flights to and from Dubai, Bahrain, Doha, Kuwait, Copenhagen, Baghdad and Khasab remain cancelled until April 15.

 SalamAir